 The ChemTech Centre is a valuable resource for the OPCW and its States Parties.
 It will further enhance the Organisation’s verification capabilities, and enable it to increase capacity building activities for States Parties.
 China wishes, with the contributions from States Parties, the timely and smooth completion of the ChemTech Centre”.

-So far, twenty-two States Parties and the European Union have contributed or pledged to contribute financially to the project, and a considerable amount has been raised to date.
+So far, twenty-two Member States and the European Union have contributed or pledged to contribute financially to the project, and a considerable amount has been raised to date.